Plazide/fauna-gql-upload/README.md

 The version of `faunadb` specified in `peerDependencies` uses `>=4.0.0`, but if you won't be using access providers you should still be able to install older versions.
 You'll just have to ignore the "incorrect peer depencency" warnings.

 ## Install
-`fauna-gql-upload` needs a local installation of `faunadb`.
+Fauna GQL Upload needs a local installation of `faunadb`.
 That means you need to install both packages.

 With npm:
 ```sh